88th Academy Awards: Critical reception and television ratings

 The show received a mixed reception from media publications.
 A few media outlets reviewed the broadcast more positively with some praise for Rock.
 Television critic Mary McNamara of the Los Angeles Times remarked: "Rock's Oscars had some of the most powerful moments seen in the telecast's history."
 She concluded that, "After years of being dissed for its irrelevance, this year's Oscars took action.
 The results were mixed, to be sure, and Rock did not ever settle into his usual balance of outrage and humanity."
 The New York Times columnist James Poniewozik commented, "With Chris Rock, the Oscars find a lucky pairing of host and subject."
 In addition, he wrote, "His performance was an example of something the industry is still trying to learn: that you can achieve both inclusion and entertainment by giving the right person just the right opportunity."
 The Denver Posts Joanne Ostrow wrote, "Chris Rock poked the elephant in the room at the 2016 Academy Awards, prodded it again and again, and never let up."

 Others were more critical of the show.
 The Hollywood Reporter columnist Daniel Feinberg remarked, "Chris Rock led a telecast that had important things to say, but still felt endless."
 In addition, Feinberg called the ceremony "overstuffed" and the on-screen running scroll a "total failure".
 Frazier Moore of the Associated Press quipped, "When Rock was absent, languor prevailed."
 He added, "One other beef: The attempt to banish the names of those thanked by winners to a text crawl at the bottom of the screen.
 If viewers wanted to watch a channel with annoying and distracting text at the bottom of the screen, they'd just tune to a cable-news channel."
 Orlando Sentinel television critic Hal Boedeker gave high marks toward Rock but commented, "No host, no matter how gifted, can transform the lumbering format into a scintillating event."
 He ended his comments by stating, "Staging a more entertaining Oscar telecast.
 Why must the show be a slog?"

-The American telecast on ABC drew 34.42 million people over its length, which was a 4% decrease from the previous year's ceremony.
+The American telecast on ABC drew 34.425 million people over its length, which was a 4% decrease from the previous year's ceremony.
 An estimated 58 million total viewers watched all or part of the awards.
 The telecast also garnered lower Nielsen ratings compared to the previous ceremony with a 23.4 household rating.
 In addition, the program scored lower in the 18-49 demo rating with a 10.5 rating over a 31% share.
 It was the lowest viewership for an Academy Awards telecast since the 80th ceremony, held in 2008.

-In July 2016, the ceremony presentation received nine nominations for the 68th Primetime Emmys.
+In July 2016, the ceremony presentation received five nominations for the 68th Primetime Emmys.
 The following month, the ceremony did not win any of the nominations.

 In Memoriam

-The annual "In Memoriam" tribute was presented by actor Louis Gossett Jr. Singer Dave Grohl performed The Beatles' song "Blackbird" during the tribute.
+The annual In Memoriam tribute was presented by actor Louis Gossett Jr. Singer Dave Grohl performed The Beatles' song "Blackbird" during the tribute.